smnorris/roadintegrator/README.md

 ## Method

+First, sources are preprocessed:
+- centerlines of polygon road sources are approximated
+- FTEN roads are cleaned slightly, snapping endpoints within 7m to other same-source roads

-Roads are loaded to the output table in order of decreasing priority.
-Portions of lower priority roads within 7m of a higher priority road are not included.
+Next, all roads are loaded to the output table in order of decreasing priority.
+Portions of lower priority roads within 7m of a higher priority road are deleted.
+Where the endpoint of a remaining lower priority road is within 7m of a higher prioirity road, the endpoint of the lower priority road is snapped to the closest point on the higher priority road.

 ## Limitations and Caveats